Fly-Mix/flr-cli/README.md

   /// This `R.text` struct is generated, and contains static references to static text asset resources. static const text = _R_Text();

+  /// This `R.fontFamily` struct is generated, and contains static references to static font resources. static const fontFamily = _R_FontFamily();
 }
 ```